amyth-singh/amyth-singh/README.md

 ### Hi there 👋

-I'm Amith Singh from London, United Kingdom, and I am a Data Engineer.
+I'm Amith Singh from London, United Kingdom, and I am a Senior Data Engineer.
 I really enjoy building data pipelines and designing the infrastructure to support them.

 Please connect with me on Linkedin: